 We feel the same way.
 If you can’t speak directly to the people who built your theme, how are you going to use it to its full potential?
 Whether you have questions about setup, troubleshooting, or anything else, it’s important to be able to lean on customer support.

-If you decide to go with a Pixel Union theme, you can rest assured you’re in good hands.
-We have a dedicated theme support team that will get you on your way when you need a hand.
-And yeah, we may have a bit of a bias here, but after you work with our amazing support team you’ll know why!
+If you decide to go with a Pixel Union or Out of the Sandbox theme, you can rest assured you’re in good hands with dedicated support teams.
+And yeah, we may have a bit of a bias here, but after you work with either amazing support team, you’ll know why!

 Ready to upgrade?